-The first thing I did upon arriving in town, after a 4-hour bus ride from the Netherlands, was begin visiting the best chocolate shops in Bruges.
+The first thing I did upon starting my weekend in Bruges— after a 4-hour bus ride from the Netherlands— was begin visiting the best chocolate shops in Bruges.
 This is normally an activity reserves for after you’ve seen the requisite castles and museums, but, well, this pilgrimage was for one purpose: Belgian chocolate.
 A friend I interviewed in India had actually worked at a Bruges chocolate shop years back, and his former place of employ is still said to be the source of the best chocolate in Brugge (see below).

 The northern city (pronounced “brooj,” and also spelled Brugge in Flemmish) is one of Belgium’s most famous tourist destinations, known for amazing waffles and French fries, as well as museums and castles on every corner.
 While the waffles and pommes frites are a can’t miss in Belgium, so is their chocolate, which has become famous the world over thanks to a few enterprising national brands.
 But you won’t find any of the (copious) Neuhaus, Leonidas, Galler, or Godiva shops in Bruges on this list.